Navigating the Waters of Patients in Pain: A Pain Neuroscience Approach to Aquatic Therapy

 - Differentiate “tissue issue” from “pain issue”.

-- Discuss phrases that invite patients to share their pain experience.
+- Examine phrases that invite patients to share their pain experience.

 - Identify primary treatment strategies (“pillars”) providers can use to calm a patient’s nervous system.

-- Describe strategies that promote patients’ understanding of the biological nature of their problem.
+- Define strategies that promote patients’ understanding of the biological nature of their problem.

-- Discuss the unique advantages of the thermodynamic properties of water and physiological effects of immersion on treatment effectiveness for patients in pain.
+- Deliberate the unique advantages of the thermodynamic properties of water and physiological effects of immersion on treatment effectiveness for patients in pain.

 - Demonstrate how to incorporate PNE strategies into aquatic physical therapy sessions.